miltoncamacho/datalad-training/docs/tutorial.rst

          :align: center

-   8. Just like we just created a token for GitLab, we will create another token but this time for MinIO.
-Make sure the CPIP manager knows what you are trying to access.
+   8. Just like we created a token for GitLab, we will create another token but this time for MinIO.
+Once again, make sure the CPIP manager knows what you are trying to access.
 If you already did this, good job.
 Please continue with the steps.

       a.
-Go to your web browser (firefox or google chrome) and navigate to `cpip.ucalgary.ca:9001 <https://cpip.ucalgary.ca:9001>`_ and you will get to this page and click on UofC OpenID.
+Go to your web browser (firefox or google chrome) and navigate to `cpip.ucalgary.ca:9001 <https://cpip.ucalgary.ca:9001>`_ and you will get to this page and you will need to click on ``UofC OpenID``.

       .. image:: img/landing_page_minio.png
          :alt: Landing Page MinIO